For those who wear Stoic armor against the world of Absurd,

 Waste no more time arguing what a good man should be.
 Be one.17

-V. REBELLION & CONNECTION
+IV.
+REBELLION & CONNECTION

 It affirms dignity where there is no promise of reward.